labuladong/fucking-algorithm/think_like_computer/Details about Backtracking.md

 ![](../pictures/backtracking/6en.jpg)

 So far, we have explained the underlying principle of the backtracking through the full permutation problem.
-Of course, this algorithm is not very efficient, and using the `contains` method for linked list requires $$O(N)$$ time complexity.
+Of course, this algorithm is not very efficient, and using the `contains` method for linked list requires $O(N)$ time complexity.
 There are better ways to achieve the purpose by exchanging elements which are more difficult to understand.
 I won't discuss them in this article.
 If you are interested, you can google related knowledge by yourself.

-However, it must be noted that no matter how optimized, it conforms to the backtracking framework, and the time complexity cannot be lower than $$O (N!)$$.Because exhaustion of the entire decision tree is unavoidable. **This is also a feature of backtracking.
+However, it must be noted that no matter how optimized, it conforms to the backtracking framework, and the time complexity cannot be lower than $O (N!)$.Because exhaustion of the entire decision tree is unavoidable. **This is also a feature of backtracking.
 Unlike dynamic programming having overlapping subproblems which can be optimized, backtracking is purely violent exhaustion, and time complexity is generally high**.

 After understanding the full permutation problem, you can directly use the backtracking framework to solve some problems.
 Let's take a brief look at the `N Queen`problem.

 ### N Queen Problem

-This is a classical problem: place $$N$$ non-attacking queens on an $$N{\times}N$$ chessboard.
+This is a classical problem: place $N$ non-attacking queens on an $N{\times}N$ chessboard.
 Thus, a solution requires that no two queens share the same row, column, or diagonal.

 This problem is essentially similar to the full permutation problem.
 If we build a decision tree, each layer of the decision tree represents each row on the chessboard.
 And the selection that each node can make is to place a queen on any column of the row.